When I visited Japan, I would stumble across reviews like this on Tabelog:

 To maximize the entropy that our ratings convey, we can simply use a uniform distribution:

 While this is optimal from an information theoretic perspective, it is not optimal for personal tracking purposes.
-There is no need to distinguish precisely the difference between a 40th percentile movie and a 50th percentile movie.
-Nor does the distinction between the two assist us in recommending and discussing movies with others.
-Who cares whether Transformers was a 4 or a 5 out of 10?
+A 41st-percentile movie and a 49th-percentile movie are both just… fine?
+Who cares whether Transformers was a 4.1 or a 4.9 out of 10?

-An 89th percentile film is just great, whereas a 99th percentile film will be one of the top few films you’ll ever see.
-This difference is profound and worth tracking.
+A 91st percentile film is just great, whereas a 99th percentile film will be one of the top few films you’ll ever see.
+This difference is worth tracking.

 So we only care about maximizing information where it matters, and this points towards compressing away the middle part of our distribution in order to gain granularity at the top end.